Keybsqatar/iPayIOSSDK/README.md

 # iPayIOSSDK Integration Guide

-This document explains how to integrate and use the VodQaSDK in your iOS application.
+This document explains how to integrate and use the iPaySDK in your iOS application.
 It covers:

-* Embedding the XCFramework
+* Embedding the iPaySDK package

 * Info.plist updates (permissions & App Transport Security)